-NEW YORK (AP) — A jury began deliberating on Monday at the trial of a business manager and another defendant accused of secretly bribing assistant college basketball coaches.
+NEW YORK (AP) — A jury has begun deliberating in the trial of a once-aspiring business manager for NBA players and another man accused of bribing assistant college basketball coaches.

-Prosecutors say that the men were caught red-handed paying coaches thousands of dollars.
-They point to evidence that included images of Dawkins handing the coaches envelopes stuffed with cash at meetings in Las Vegas in 2017.
+Prosecutors say the men were caught in an FBI sting paying coaches thousands of dollars.
+Evidence included images from 2017 of Dawkins handing the coaches envelopes stuffed with cash.